algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 Idealy the processor will be able to run the file again without any visible flaw.
 ## Delivery
 Delivery of the teams final product must be within the deadline defined by the client, this final version should be fully functional and responding to the clients needs.
+USer finding
 ## Maintainability
-The processor being an executable file and stored locally on the device of the user, the maintainability of the product is not an issue if the installation of the Final product was coorectly done taking in count the factors of mounting the program in the terminal.
+The processor being an executable* file and stored locally on the device of the user, the maintainability of the product is not an issue if the installation of the Final product was coorectly done taking in count the factors of mounting the program in the terminal.
 ## Security
-The processor is stored locally on the device of the user and the security of the rpoduct will depend on the users device, if it contains any device or if the users deviced got hacked.
+The processor is stored locally on the device of the user and the security of the product will depend on the users device, if it contains any device or if the users deviced got hacked.
 Due to being an downloadable file from GitHub the file will be an open source product.
 The team will not include any malware in the folders that will have to be downloaded by the user.
 These files won't be an issue in terms of security for the user.
 ## Conclusion
 To conclude, this project was given to the team by ALGOSUP international software development school represented by Franck JEANNIN and back with other staff members.
 This project's purpose is to code an processor with C language linked to the previous courses given on Assembly language.
 The reason being that the project will have to run an Assembly code on a virtual processor coded in C language.
 This project will allow all ALGOSUP students to understand how an virtual works.
 The team will develop the virtual processor within the deadline and keeping the client informed on the advancement of the project.